 Hey Bro, are you still avoiding yoga?
-I’ve been a firefighter for 17 years, and I have been doing yoga for 11 years.
+I’ve been a firefighter since 2002, and I’ve been doing yoga since 2008.
 Through this time, I have heard every condescending or negative thing men can say about yoga.
 I’m going to tell you that you are missing out on a practice that will have enormous benefits for your health and well-being.

 Get Men Doing Yoga